dps923/winter2020/graded-work/assign4-professor.md

 #### Build the navigation workflow

-The idea here is to build the four-scene workflow, using statically-generated data, before we get the web API involved.
-It will enable faster progress, and easier testing, and improved confidence.
+The idea here is to build the four-scene *data-viewing workflow*, using statically-generated data, before we get add tasks and the web API involved.
+It will enable faster progress, easier testing, and improved confidence.

 Edit the project to display Meal objects:
 * Change the ExampleList controller name to MealList (Refactor > Rename)
 * Edit the code to make it display Meal objects
 * Edit the code to enable adds to the list
-  * You can use the random string and integer functions in the store initializer
+  * You can continue to use the random string and integer functions in the store initializer
   * We recommend that the "add" code also adds a few food consumed items to the meal; this will make future work more testable
 * Edit the code to enable deletes from the list